 Setsuko Maruhashi was born and raised in Japan and started her ballet training at the age of eight.
 After moving to NY she added jazz, tap and modern to her dance training.
 In 1985, she became the first Asian Rockette at Radio City and performed in numerous productions, including: The Christmas Spectaculars, The Easter Shows, Super Bowl half-time show, Late Night with David Letterman and Macy’s Thanksgiving Day Parade.
 She also performed in musicals and industrial shows.
 She holds a BA in dance from Empire State College, SUNY and is a certified personal trainer and an accredited Pilates instructor.
 Setsuko has been a faculty member in the Adult Program since June 2000.
 Setsuko has brought an amazing work discipline to The Dance Studio.
 Her talent has no boundaries and her contribution to both our Adult and Children’s Ballet Programs, immeasurable.

 Shevaun Smythe Hiler is a native of NYC and a Dance Studio of Park Slope alum.
 She continued her training at Alvin Ailey American Dance Theater and went on to receive a BA in Dance/ Performance at Roger Williams University.
 There she was awarded a performance scholarship and was selected to present her choreography at the Kennedy Center’s National Gala.
 Shevaun dances with Rocha Dance Theater and is currently cast as one of Rocha’s “Painted Ladies”, performing regularly at Galapagos Art Space and Mo Pikins’ House of Satisfaction.
 Shevaun has also danced in off off Broadway extravaganzas “Shirley at the Tropicana” and “Fishbowl” under the direction of Chris Henry.
 As well as a dancer, She is an ACE certified personal trainer with a specialty in pre and post-natal fitness.
 She is proud to be part of the same studio that instilled in her passion to dance and perform and treasures all the little movers in the making.
 She believes in the special tradition of this unique institution.
-Shevaun gave birth this year to her own "little mover", Demi.
-She will be crawling her way through the halls of The Dance Studio this Fall!
+Shevaun has her own "little mover", daughter Demi, who is now running and leaping throughout The Dance Studio.
+This Fall, a new little mover will join Shevaun's family as she is epecting the next little dancer!
 What can I say about this incredible performer/teacher that I’ve known since she was one of those “little movers in the making”.
 She conveys her passion for dance so clearly that her students absorb it, make it their own and then share it through performance.